AlanFoster/os_concepts/readme.md

 ## Using bochs

-Bochs can be easier to debug than qemu.
-In particular, the graphical debugging tool is useful for showing the contents of registers, the IDT, the GDT, and paging information.
+Bochs, an alternative to qemu, provides additinoal graphical debugging functionality.
+This is useful for showing the contents of registers, the IDT, the GDT, and paging information:

 ```
 make clean bochs